AstroKriel/GitHelpers/README.md

 ## Getting setup

-You'll need [uv](https://docs.astral.sh/uv/).
+Before you start, you'll need [uv](https://docs.astral.sh/uv/).
 Once you have it, clone the repo and install `git_helpers` as a global tool:

 ```bash
 git clone git@github.com:AstroKriel/GitHelpers.git